 Trail Type: Out and back

-As the trail reached the wide road that we could have taken if we had a 4x4 car, lots of cars passed us and kicked up the red dust.
+As we reached the wide road that we could have taken if we had a 4x4 car, lots of cars passed us and kicked up the red dust.
 We were unsure if we were on the right trail until we saw several other hikers coming down the wide road.

 This was when the trail started to get steep, and we had to stop several times to take a break.
-It might not seem like it, but at 5,000 feet you are at a bit of an elevation.
+It might not seem like it, but you are at high elevation up at 5,000 feet, and you might find yourself easily out of breath if you’re coming from sea level.
 We soon reached a trail split to either head under the bridge or on top.

 The hike back was a lot easier since it was all downhill, and the only difficult part was finding the small and unmarked trail from the main dirt road that we originally took.
-Overall it was a great way to spend our final morning before heading back to San Diego, and Macey loved it as well.
+Overall it was the perfect short day hike to spend our final morning in Arizona before heading back to San Diego.